- Solution-oriented service

 - Fortune believes in offering solution-oriented service.
 Our focus is on putting the customer’s needs first and on delivering service that is grounded in seeking options when faced with barriers.

-- Our team is highly trained, situationally savvy, and expert in our fields.
-We take pride in using our collective wisdom and expertise while creating effective results for our customers.
+- Our team is highly trained, situationally savvy, and professional in our fields.
+We take pride in using our collective wisdom, knowledge, and experience while creating effective results for our customers.

 - Fortune strives to build and maintain strong, productive relationships.
 Seeing customers as participants in a relationship with our Fortune team changes the way we do business.
 It makes conversations out of transactions and trusted advisors out of Fortune representatives.

 - Fortune brings stable, skilled, and effective leadership ideals to work every day.
 The Fortune team makes the right decisions, not always the easy decisions.
 The Fortune team is an active member and leader in the communities where we do business.

 Daniel (Dan) Jones left corporate America in 1993, seeking to borrow about $40,000 to start a business.
 He will always remember Lana Peterson, the woman at a small community bank, who believed in his vision and granted him the loan.
 The establishment of Fortune as a community bank in Jefferson County is Dan’s repayment in gratitude for that opportunity given to him in 1993.

 Fortune opened its first location in Arnold, MO on December 1, 2005 with the goal of bringing a local bank with personality to the northern Jefferson County area.
 Prior to Fortune’s doors opening, the existing banking options in the region were run by large corporations.
 Dan sought to offer financial services provided to and by members of the Jefferson County community, and to play an influential role in the economic growth of Arnold, MO.